dannguyen/github-for-portfolios/lessons/deploy-github-pages.md

 ---
 layout: lesson
-title: "Create and Deploy Github Pages"
+title: "Publishing Web Pages from Scratch with Github Pages"
+deck: "How to create and publish a file to the Web and how that is better/worse than publishing a blog post on WordPress."
 lesson_number: 2
 ---